carpentries/carpentries.org/content/posts/2025/03/lesson-setup-instructions-task-force-recommendations.md

 The task force is aware that some lessons (e.g. [Data Carpentry: Image Processing with Python](https://datacarpentry.github.io/image-processing/instructor/instructor-notes.html#working-with-jupyter-notebooks)) are designed to be taught with Jupyter, and the setup instructions for these lessons will not be changed to use an IDE.
 For those lessons where setup instructions are updated to include VS Codium/VS Code, members of the task force will suggest additional changes where needed to support this setup in the main lesson content.

-## Recommendation 5: Teach the fundamentals of environment management in novice Python lessons
+## 5. Teach the fundamentals of environment management in novice Python lessons

 **Current state:** Python lessons for novices do not discuss environments.